scottywalters/vuepress/packages/docs/docs/contributing/README.md

 already have a Markdown editor installed, there are plenty of free editors available online.

-Check out Carbon's handy markdown
+Check out our handy markdown
 [styling cheatsheet](https://github.com/carbon-design-system/carbon-website/wiki/Markdown-cheatsheet)
 for how to style content.

 ### Guidelines for writing content

-Please keep these things in mind when writing content for Carbon.
+Please keep these things in mind when writing content.

 - Aim for a friendly and encouraging tone.
 - Speak directly to the user.
 You can use the second person pronoun ("you").